Skip to Content

 Just as shade is cooling, so is providing shade to the rig’s interior by blocking the windows and any skylights from the sun.

 A simple way to block your windows is to use a product like Reflectix (or another “bubble wrap insulation” product).
-These conform to any window shape and are lightweight and easy to store.
+These conform to just about any window shape and are lightweight and easy to store.

 Reflectix BP48010 Double Pack Insulation, 48 in. x 10 ft